This has not been Luann de Lesseps' year just yet.

 Ben Rimalower, director of her #CountessAndFriends cabaret show, tells E!
 News, "Luann is not the first to struggle with these issues.
 I'm in sober recovery myself, and these are difficult challenges she's facing, but this is part of life.
 She doesn't need to be ashamed or depressed about this.
 Anyone that begins the difficult process of introspection and change should be commended."

 Those close to her are hoping for the best.
 De Lesseps spent three weeks in rehab to kick off 2018 following her bust on Dec.
 24 for disorderly intoxication at a Palm Beach, Fla., hotel and laying hands on the cop who responded to a call from security about someone trespassing in another guest's room.
 A court date was set for July 25, during which she's expected to plead to a lesser charge.

 And lately she's been focused on her hit live show, in which she's returned to her love of singing and wowing a room.

-"I can't avoid the whole story of what happened to me in Palm Beach," de Lesseps told the New York Times about what she planned to touch upon during the show.
+"I can't avoid the whole story of what happened to me in Palm Beach," de Lesseps told the New York Times in February about what she planned to touch upon on stage.
 "I'm trying to keep it light while also taking it seriously."

-While the past week has been decidedly rocky, so have the past 12 months.
-It's been less than a year since she and Tom D'Agostino Jr. announced they were divorcing, putting an end to seven months of ill-advised marriage that most of de Lesseps' friends suspected wouldn't end well.
+The past week has been decidedly rocky, but so has the entire past year.
+It was only last August that she and Tom D'Agostino Jr. announced they were divorcing, putting an end to seven months of ill-advised marriage that most of de Lesseps' friends suspected wouldn't end well.